 While some of these offences might seem “minor” in nature, they can and do have long reaching consequences should one be convicted and found guilty of the offence.
-If you have been charged with a morality offence, Jeff Gindin, Q.C. can assist you in helping you fight the charges.
+If you have been charged with a morality offence, Jeffrey J. Gindin, Q.C. can assist you in helping you fight the charges.

 Regardless of the actual morality offence, it will be recorded on your criminal record.
 This could make it difficult to find and maintain gainful employment now and in the future.
 You could face travel restrictions where you can never travel abroad again including to the United States.

 Another impact on your life is if the offence was one that requires you to be registered and listed on the sexual offenders’ registry.
 In addition, you could be limited to where you can live, work, and what types of places you can access.

 You may also have to be on probation for a period of time.
 While on probation you must adhere to all terms and condition, otherwise you could face additional charges.
 For certain offences you could be sentenced to varying periods of imprisonment.